swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-17-train-the-model-on-a-kubernetes-pod.md

 #### Build and push the image to the container regsitry

-With the entrypoint script ready, we can now build the Docker image.
-The Docker image is built and pushed to the Container Registry.
+With the entrypoint script ready, we can now build the Docker image before pushing it to the Container Registry.

 To build the docker image, navigate to the `docker` folder and run the following command.
-Make sure to update the tag of the Docker image to match your own username and repository.
+Make sure to adjust the `my_username` and `my_repository_name` variables in the tag of the Docker image to match your own your own username and repository.

 ```sh title="Execute the following command(s) in a terminal"
 docker build -t ghcr.io/<my_username>/<my_repository_name>/github-runner:latest .